Ballagh History, Family Crest & Coats of Arms

 The Ballagh surname is derived from the Middle English word "bullok," from the Old English "bulluc," which refer to a "young bull."
 As a name, it most likely evolved from a nickname for an exuberant young man, or a metonymic occupational name for a keeper of bullocks.

 Early Origins of the Ballagh family

-Roxburghshire where one of the earliest records of the name was Adam Bulloc who witnessed an agreement the abbot and the monks of Newbattle c.
+The surname Ballagh was first found in Roxburghshire where one of the earliest records of the name was Adam Bulloc who witnessed an agreement the abbot and the monks of Newbattle c.
 1250.
 A few years later, Richard Bullock was slain at the Battle of Cambok in 1278.
-CITATION[CLOSE]

 Balloch Castle was north-east of the village of Kenmore, Perth and Kinross and was built in 1552.
 In the early 19th century, Balloch Castle was demolished by the Campbells of Breadalbane so that a new much larger castle could be built.

 Further to the south in England, the Hundredorum Rolls of 1273 listed a wide variety of spellings and locations: Alan Bulloc, Lincolnshire; Ralph Bullokke, Norfolk; Godwin Bulloc, Suffolk; Richard Bulluc, Oxfordshire; and William Bolloc, Oxfordshire.
 The Yorkshire Poll Tax Rolls of 1379 listed Walterus Bullok as holding lands there at that time.

 Early History of the Ballagh family